-As a rule of thumb, genes are kept if they are expressed in at least one condition.
+As a rule of thumb, genes are dropped if they can't possibly be expressed in all the samples for any of the conditions.
 Users can set their own definition of genes being expressed.
 Usually a gene is required to have a count of 5-10 in a library to be considered expressed in that library.
 Users should also filter with count-per-million (CPM) rather than filtering on the counts directly, as the latter does not account for differences in library sizes between samples.